M3wP/KarateDance/readme.md

 The Windows x64 (64 bit) binaries are available in the _bin_ folder as a compressed file.
 You will need to decompress them before you can run them.
 The apps have now been built to require "run-time packages".
 This decreases the total size of the installation but increases the number of files to include.

+The DanceAnimator app makes use of the XSID project to produce audio during the audition.
+XSID has been made into a library for this project.
+The XSID library depends on the libSIDPlay and libReSID libraries I made for the XSID project.
+You can find more information about XSID in that project's space.

 ## Compiling

 The tool apps are written using Delphi FMX.
-You should find all you need in the _src_ folder.
+You should find all you need in the _src_ folder (except for the libSIDPlay and libReSID libraries, see below).
 The apps can be compiled with the latest Community Edition of Delphi.

 A variety of systems should be supported including MacOS, Win32/Win64 and Linux (assuming compiler feature availability).
 Android and iOS are currently unsupported due to feature utilisation.

+You will require the libSIDPlay and libReSID libraries for your platform which you can build from the sources in the XSID project, available from that project's space on GitHub:  [https://github.com/M3wP/XSID](https://github.com/M3wP/XSID)

 ## Applications